dotnet/linker/docs/design/compiler-generated-code-handling.md

 ## Problem

 User authored attributes are not propagated to the compiler generated code.
-For example:
+For example (using C# async feature):

 ```csharp
 [RequiresUnreferencedCode ("--MethodRequiresUnreferencedCode--")]